yenkuanlee/IPTable/README.md

 In this project, there is a Ethereum smart contract to apply IPTable.
 Users can deploy a contract with table schema, and people can use the contract to do cooperative operation with IPTable.
 Through the smart contract, we can do the following things:
-  - create local foreign table by the schema in contract
+  - Create local foreign table by the schema in contract
-  - edit the foreign table
+  - Edit the foreign table
-  - commit fhash to the contract
+  - Commit fhash to the contract
-  - push table shard with some information and become a table saler
+  - Push table shard with some information and become a table saler
-  - look the information of table shard which had already be push
+  - Look the information of table shard which had already be push
-  - buy some interesting table shard and put into pocket of contract
+  - Buy some interesting table shard and put into pocket of contract
-  - create local foreign table which is received from pocket
+  - Create local foreign table which is received from pocket

 ## Install IPTable by Docker